Tom Kurvers: Post-hockey career

 Following his retirement from playing professional hockey, Kurvers landed a job as a radio commentator for the Phoenix Coyotes, in part due to his connection to former Montreal teammate Bobby Smith who was the general manager in Phoenix at the time.
 Following one season in that capacity, he was hired as a professional scout by the Coyotes.
 Kurvers was promoted to director of player personnel in 2005.

 In 2008, Kurvers was named assistant general manager of the Tampa Bay Lightning.
 He became the interim general manager for the Lightning at the end of the 2009–10 season.
 From 2011 to 2018, Kurvers served as the senior advisor to the general manager of the Tampa Bay Lightning before being named the assistant general manager of the Minnesota Wild.

+Following his death, the Wild annually host a prospect tournament named after Kurvers, featuring prospects from the Wild, Chicago Blackhawks, and St. Louis Blues.

 Personal life

 Born in Minneapolis, Minnesota, Tom Kurvers grew up in nearby Bloomington.

 Kurvers and his wife Heather had two children together.
 He also had two daughters from his first marriage.
 In January 2019, Kurvers was diagnosed with adenocarcinoma, a type of non-small-cell lung cancer.
 Kurvers died on June 21, 2021, from cancer at the age of 58.